davidly/wordle/README.md

 Usage: wordle [-a] [-g:guess] [-i] [-o] [-r] [-s:solution] [-v]

     -a          Test against actual wordle solutions, not the whole dictionary -g:guess    The first guess word to use.
-Default is "glyph" -i          Interactive mode.
+Default is "tramp" -i          Interactive mode.
 Use this to have the app play wordle for you.
     -m:X        Limit guesses to just X (2-12).
 Default is 6 -o          Use just one core